AstralForest/Power_BI_Monitoring/README.md

 Deployment instructions for the solution, along with requirements, are provided in the [deployment.md](https://github.com/AstralForest/Power_BI_Monitoring/blob/master/deployment.md) file.
 For the demo purposes, we create all necessary resources from scratch, but the solution is highly customizable and can be adapted to already existing resources.

+**Important Note!** There is also alterantive version of the soultion which uses Azure Functions for API processing (check out Azure-Functions branch).
+As a default we recommend using this version as it is less complicated, more secure and requires less resources.

 ## Solution Design
 The solution architecture consists of three main areas: